 - Be conscious of portion sizes, particularly where sugary snacks are concerned.

-Finally, Dr. Lamont stressed that monitoring sugar intake is just one aspect of a healthy diet.
+Finally, Dr. Clark stressed that monitoring sugar intake is just one aspect of a healthy diet.
 A good way to use both salt and sugar, he said, is to add them sparingly to enhance the taste of healthy foods.